backstage/backstage/.changeset/twenty-balloons-cross.md

 '@backstage/techdocs-common': minor
 ---

 Prevent copying docs/README.md to docs/index.md.
-This allows the default MkDocs behavior of using a docs/README.md in place of an docs/index.md file.
+This allows the default MkDocs behavior of using a docs/README.md in place of a docs/index.md file.